arzwa/MultilocusIsland/docs/paper/draft.md

 haplodiplontic life cycle (which includes haplontic and diplontic life cycles as special cases).
-We use this $m_e$ to build an approximation for the marginal allele frequency distributions at migration-selection balance in a mainland-island model, and use these tools to investigate the effects of dominance and variation among fitness effects across loci on the maintenance of local adaptation and the architecture of reproductive isolation.
+We use this $m_e$ to build an approximation for the marginal allele frequency distributions at migration-selection balance in a mainland-island model, and use these tools to assess how the effects of multilocus LD (i.e. coupling effects) on swamping thresholds and the genetic architecture of reproductive isolation depend on dominance, drift, life cycle assumptions and heterogeneity in fitness effects across loci.

 # Model and Methods